 Let’s say we have an issue in production.
 We’ve all been there, right?
-The first thing we want to be able to do is reproduce the issue.
-By reproducing, we can confirm it’s a recurring issue, rather than a sporadic one, and that it requires a fix to ensure that our product is working properly.
+The first thing we want to be able to do is reproduce errors and issues.
+By reproducing errors, we can confirm it’s a recurring issue, rather than a sporadic one, and that it requires a fix to ensure that our product is working properly.

-When shifting from a monolith to microservices, reproducing issues becomes more of a challenge.
+When shifting from a monolith to microservices, the ability to reproduce errors becomes more of a challenge.
 Reproduction in monoliths is easy – most entry points are simple HTTP calls and there is just one service.

 But reproducing issues in distributed systems is harder.
 When noticing an issue in a flow which involves service A, service B, databases, Kafka queues, service C, etc. – identifying the root cause of the issue is much more complex.

 Today, developers often use logs and metrics with production monitoring solutions like Sentry or Airbrake.
 Once they get an alert, they parse the logs, copy the data into their UI or CLI, attempt a manual call at the endpoint, scrape information and eventually somehow find out they were missing a token or a header.
 The challenge is that solutions like Sentry don’t provide context.
 They lack information like who made the call, which makes reproducing issues more difficult.

 In this blog post we’ll show you how to use distributed tracing platforms like Helios to see the traces and spans (span = an operation in the system, trace = a collection of connected spans), use them to modify requests when reproducing and gain visibility into the system.